Obstetrics and Gynecology

 - Start paying attention to things you didn’t notice as a 3rd year student: roles of different level residents on the team, interactions and vibe among residents, residents plans after residency, relationships between residents and faculty, impact of program size on residents, strengths and weakness of different programs, information about where residents came from and what they looked for when they were in your place.

 - 4th year summer: start using databases (see below) to very generally look at programs.
-A good option is Frieda as you can look at programs by region or state, Doximity can also be helpful.
+A good option is Frieda as you can look at programs by region or state, Doximity can also be helpful (but take their rankings with a grain of salt).
 It’s also a good idea to look at the residency’s website as sometimes Frieda is not always up to date.
-A great way to organize the programs you are interested in is to make an excel spreadsheet with boxes for things you are looking for in a program.
+A great way to organize the programs you are interested in is to make an Excel spreadsheet with boxes for things you are looking for in a program.

-- Factors to consider: location, program size, number of hospitals / sites residents rotate through, type (community vs academic), patient population, exposure to subspecialties, available fellowships, paths of grads.
+- Factors to consider: location, program size, number of hospitals / sites residents rotate through, type (community vs academic), patient population, exposure to subspecialties, available fellowships (it is generally easier to get into fellowship coming from a residency that has that fellowship due to connections, research opportunities, etc.; however, it is not an absolute necessity), paths of grads.

 - Don’t panic if you don’t hear from places right away, the majority will not send interview invitations until after the Deans’ MSPE is released (late Sept –Oct)